vlang/v/doc/docs.md

 The loop will stop iterating once the boolean condition evaluates to false.

-Again, there are no parentheses surrounding the condition, and the braces are always required.
+Again, no parentheses are surrounding the condition, and the braces are always required.

 ```v
 mut num := 0